trueos/pcbsd/docs/controlpanel.rst

 * **Close Tray:** will remove the icon from the system tray.
 To re-add it to the tray, go to :menuselection:`Control Panel --> Life Preserver` or type
   :command:`life-preserver-tray &` at the command line.
 If your desktop manager does not provide a system tray, you will need to instead refer to the section
-  :ref:`Managing Snapshots From the Command Line`.
+  :ref:`Using the Command Line Version of Life Preserver`.

 The status of this icon changes when a snapshot, scrub, or replication task is occurring.
 If you hover over the icon during this time, a tooltip will describe the current status of the running task.